flimshaw/jquery-github-widget/README.md

 **Q. What browsers does this function in?**
 A. This widget functions properly in *modern* browsers, and the default style uses many CSS3 features that will not work for legacy browsers (<IE9 I'm looking at you!).
 However, I've made some effort to support legacy browsers in the CSS so it shouldn't look too crappy.
 Apart from that there is no reason it shouldn't work fine in legacy browsers.

-**Q. Should I strive to acheive all my goals in life and sacrifice a social life or breeze theough life having fun?**
+**Q. Should I strive to achieve all my goals in life and sacrifice a social life or breeze through life having fun?**
 A. Only questions related to the plugin please.
 I'm not your therapist.
 But the second one.